kagux/vim-ultisnips-javascript/README.md

-# vim-ultisnips-react
+# vim-ultisnips-javascript
-Vim  UltiSnips snippets for React using modern ES6 syntax
+Vim  UltiSnips snippets for javascript using modern ES6 syntax

 ## Snippets for es6